Wylhelm/excelai/README.md

    - Scalability: The vector database allows for efficient matching even with a large number of candidates.
    - On-premise processing: By using a local language model, the system ensures fast processing and data privacy.

-This RAG implementation enables ExcelAI to provide highly relevant candidate matches by combining the strengths of both vector-based retrieval and language model inference.
+This RAG implementation enables the AI-Powered Candidate Matching System to provide highly relevant candidate matches by combining the strengths of both vector-based retrieval and language model inference.

 ### Web Interface